A little bit about myself.

 Please feel free to shoot me an email or LinkedIn with me.

 A 4-week placement at Guerilla Communication, working as part of a small team and completing a Marketing Campaign for Simply Norwegian.
 With an eye-catching poster, E-Newsletters, Post Cards, and Web Banners.
-Through partaking within this project, it has provided me with the skills required to work with live client briefs and to accomplish above their expectations.
+Partaking in this project has provided me with the skills required to work with live client briefs and to accomplish above their expectations.

 A one-day design sprint at Facebook TTC Lab Design Jam based in London, working with individuals from various backgrounds to think of a design solution.